 This beautiful 1856 mansion can be found at one of the main streets in the Garden District.
 As a matter of fact, you can also see it featured in American Horror Story: Coven.

 One of my favorite districts in New Orleans!
 It’s a paradise for art lovers and a great place to explore the many historic warehouse buildings of the city.
+This is why I consider this district has great things to see in New Orleans.
 In this district, you’ll find the World War II Museum, the art galleries, and really nice dining down by Magazine Street.
 If you visit the Arts District in New Orleans, go for the most delicious breakfast/brunch at Toast, located at 5433 Laurel Street, and thank us later!

 A breathtaking view meant to be captured with your camera.